AmirMustafa/React-Movie/README.md

 # React Movie

 Any user who need to search about movies.
 This project interacts with Movie DB API which gives all the movies of the world.
-The project used React JS 16.8 version
+The project uses React JS 16.8 version.

 ## Installation
 1. After basic react app installation create home, about and contact component and write in src/components/Form.js